sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 #### SHLD

-For most applications, the single point grounding of the Direct USB or UART at the USB-C connector is sufficient.
+For most applications, the single point grounding of the USB-C connector is sufficient.
 However, should you run into problems with EMI/EMC, we've provided a jumper that allow you to disconnect the USB Shield from ground.

 <figure markdown>
 [![Shield Jumpers](assets/imgs/){ width="400" }](assets/imgs/ "Click to enlarge")